adem-wg/adem-proofs/README.md

 The `*-run.spthy` scripts provided within this repository are targeted towards a particular development environment, yet, you still may find them useful.
 If a script does not work for you, you may need to replace `tamarin-prover-release` with `tamarin-prover` in the scripts.

+## Acknowledgements

+Work on this project was funded by the Werner Siemens-Stiftung (WSS).
+We thank the WSS for their generous support.